keplarllp/piwik-data-archiver/README.md

-# SnowPik: SnowPlow-Piwik Connector
+# Piwik Data Archiver

 ## Overview

-SnowPik, the SnowPlow-Piwik Connector is a command-line tool which dumps your [Piwik] [piwik] log data to .csv files and then uploads these files to [Amazon S3] [s3] ready for you to analyze using [SnowPlow] [snowplow].
+The Piwik Data Archiver is a command-line tool which dumps your [Piwik] [piwik] log data to .csv files and then uploads these files to [Amazon S3] [s3] ready for you to analyze using [SnowPlow] [snowplow].
 SnowPik is written in Scala.

 **Please note: SnowPik is functionally complete except for the `period` argument, which is yet to be implemented.
 SnowPik currently extracts all Piwik log data right up to the present moment.**